Chapter 11:

 The Children of Eris

-Hailey smiled.
-“Sure, but I wanted to see if such a ‘bright, intelligent and amazing student’ like yourself could figure it out without needing my help.”
+“Sure.
+But I wanted to see a ‘bright and amazing student’ like yourself figure it out without anyone else’s help.”

 “Okay, okay, I could tell you, but they’re tricks of the trade, you see.
-The sort of thing that the Acting Guild’s elders wouldn’t want me sharing so easily and for such a low price.”
+The sort of thing that the Elders of the Acting Guild wouldn’t want me sharing so easily and for such a low price.”

-“In simple terms, it’s this: you must live the character in their entirety to be able to act as them.”
+“Basically, you must live like the character in their entirety to be able to act as them.”

 “…Okay?”

 “Okay, try to think of it like this.
-You’re you because of the way you think, talk, the words you use, the tone of your voice and what actions you take, right?”
-Hailey explained.
+You’re you because of the way you think, talk, how you act and all that, right?”

 “Right.”

-“So, it’s about trying to apply those principals to acting to better become a fictional character.
-To be that character, you must think like they do, talk like they do, use the words they’d use, use the tone of voice they’d use and take the actions that you think they’d take.
-I know it sounds excessive, but it’s what works best for me when I’m acting.”
+“So, it’s all about trying to apply those principals to acting to become a fictional character.
+Think how they think, talk how they talk, act like they do.
+It’s excessive, but it’s what works best for me when I’m acting.”

 With the castle now his, David retired to what had once been a luxurious guest bedroom in the castle.

 Had the master bedroom not been damaged during the assault, David would’ve gladly taken it as his own.
-The room that he was in however had been largely untouched by the Machai during the attack.
+The room that he was in however had been largely untouched during the attack.

 The Machai bowed and promptly left, closing the doors behind them.

-Once David could sense that they were far away and that there was no one else within a short distance of him, he dispelled his armour and collapsed onto his knees, panting heavily.
+Once David could sense that they were far away, and that no one else was near him, he dispelled his armour and fell onto his knees, panting heavily.

 Anyone would’ve wanted them to suffer if they’d seen and heard what they’d done to that girl.